What Are The Five Types Of Depression?

-Depression, a mental illness with various forms, may present as a major depressive episode, seasonal depression, or mood swings.
-It can be challenging to identify how to deal with depression effectively, whether it's clinical depression or another mental disorder.
+Depression, a mental illness with various forms, may present as a major depressive episode, seasonal affective disorder (SAD), premenstrual dysphoric disorder (PMDD), postpartum depression, or one of several other mental health conditions.
+It can be challenging to manage the symptoms of depression effectively, whether they’re associated with clinical depression or another mental disorder.
 If you or someone you know is struggling with a depressed mood, it's crucial to explore treatment options such as psychotherapy, antidepressants, or self-care techniques like exercise and mindfulness practices.
 A mental health specialist can diagnose your depression, while online talk therapy can assist in navigating the symptoms and dealing with depression in daily life.

 iStock/dragana991